cal-itp/eligibility-server/terraform/README.md

 ## Azure environment setup

-The following steps are required to set up the environment, with linked issues to automate them:
+The steps we took to set up MST's environment are documented in [a separate Google Doc](https://docs.google.com/document/d/12uzuKyvyabHAOaeQc6k2jQIG5pQprdEyBpfST_dY2ME/edit#heading=h.1vs880ltbo58).

-- `terraform apply`
-- Set required App Service configuration

 This is not a complete step-by-step guide; more a list of things to remember.
 This may be useful as part of incident response.